sendbird/sendbird-syncmanager-ios/README.md

 }
 ```

-You can dismiss collection when the collection is obsolete and no longer used.
-It is recommanded for `remove()` to be in `deinit` of message view contorller.
+You can dismiss the collection when the collection is obsolete and no longer used.
+It is recommanded for `remove()` to be in `deinit` of the message view contorller.

 ```swift
 // swift